 In May 2014, the Financial Accounting Standards Board ("FASB") issued a comprehensive new revenue recognition standard that supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and industry-specific guidance in Subtopic 932-605, Extractive Activities-Oil and Gas-Revenue Recognition.
 The core principle of the new guidance is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for transferring those goods or services.
 The new standard also requires significantly expanded disclosure regarding the qualitative and quantitative information of an entity's nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 The standard creates a five-step model that requires companies to exercise judgment when considering the terms of a contract and all relevant facts and circumstances.
 The standard allows for several transition methods: (a) a full retrospective adoption in which the standard is applied to all of the periods presented, or (b) a modified retrospective adoption in which the standard is applied only to the most current period presented in the financial statements, including additional disclosures of the standard's application impact to individual financial statement line items.
 This standard is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-The Company is currently evaluating this standard and its existing revenue recognition policies to determine which contracts in the scope of the guidance will be affected by the new requirements and what impact they will have on its consolidated financial statements upon adoption of this standard.
+The Company is currently evaluating the impact this guidance will have on its consolidated financial statements upon adoption of this standard.